Liberty State Park: Freedom Way and Liberty Walkway

 Liberty Walkway, a crescent-shaped promenade, stretches from the CRRNJ Terminal along the waterfront south to the Statue of Liberty overlook, bridging two coves along the way.
 It is part of the longer Hudson River Waterfront Walkway.
 Halfway along Liberty Walkway is a bridge to Ellis Island, but only authorized vehicles are allowed.

 The southeastern corner of the park contains the Statue of Liberty overlook, picnic facilities, a playground, the U.S. Flag Plaza and Liberation Monument, the Public Administration Building, and a memorial to the Black Tom explosions.
 Picnicking and barbecuing facilities are also located at the southern end of the park.
 Originally called "Liberty Walk", this part of the project won a landscape award in 1995.

 Liberty Science Center

 Liberty Science Center, which lies in the western portion of the park, is an interactive science museum and learning center.
 The center opened in 1993 as New Jersey's first major state science museum.
 It has science exhibits, the world's 5th largest IMAX Dome theater, the largest planetarium in the Western Hemisphere, numerous educational resources, and the original Hoberman sphere, a silver, computer-driven engineering artwork designed by Chuck Hoberman.
+The museum also houses naked mole-rats.